Skip to main content

 (212) 998-5144

-Luis A. Rodriguez is Assistant Professor of Educational Leadership and Policy Studies in the Department of Administration, Leadership, and Technology at NYU.
-Dr. Rodriguez's research delves into the intersections of educator quality, retention, and diversity; school discipline; and school climate, and seeks to identify policies, programs, and practices capable of fostering more equitable and supportive learning and working environments for students and educators.
-More specifically, his research applies interdisciplinary perspectives to examine how school organizational conditions, education reform, and broader socio-political factors affect the P-12 education workforce and its ability to generate positive outcomes for students.
-In addition to his primary research area, Dr. Rodriguez has a strong interest in understanding the drivers and impact of student exposure to exclusionary disciplinary measures, especially those from historically marginalized backgrounds.
+Luis A. Rodriguez is Assistant Professor of Educational Leadership and Policy Studies at NYU, holding a primary appointment in the Department of Administration, Leadership, and Technology, with a secondary courtesy appointment in the Department of Applied Statistics, Social Sciences, and Humanities.
+Dr. Rodriguez's research focuses on the intersections of educator quality, retention, and diversity; school discipline; and school climate and working conditions, and seeks to identify and inform policies, programs, and practices capable of fostering more equitable and supportive learning and working environments for students and educators alike.
+More specifically, his research applies interdisciplinary perspectives to examine how school organizational conditions, education reform, and broader socio-political factors affect the P-12 education workforce and its ability to generate positive outcomes for students, particularly concerning students' access to high-quality teaching as well as their exposure to exclusionary school discipline.

 Dr. Rodriguez is currently a Research Affiliate with the Research Alliance for New York City Schools (RANYCS), the Institute for Human Development and Social Change (IHDSC), and the NYU Metropolitan Center for Research on Equity and the Transformation of Schools.
+Additionally, he serves as an editorial board member for Educational Evaluation and Policy Analysis (EEPA) and Education Finance and Policy (EFP).
 He received his doctorate in K-12 Education Leadership and Policy Studies with a specialization in Quantitative Methods from Vanderbilt University, and holds a bachelor’s in Economics from Swarthmore College.

 Publications